orchidsoftware/orchid.software/docs/en/hig/table.md

 It is recommended to follow a consistent alignment strategy throughout your interface to create a visually harmonious and easy-to-read design.
 In general, text should be left-aligned and numbers should be right-aligned.
 This standard alignment approach helps guide the reader's eye and enhances readability.

 While there may be situations that warrant deviating from this rule, it is best to reserve center-aligned text for specific design elements, such as headlines and subheadings.
 The irregular left and right margins created by center-aligned text can be disruptive to the reader's eye and make it difficult to scan through information efficiently.

+## Maximizing Cell Content

+Unlike an Excel (And other) spreadsheet, a web-based table allows for seamless filtering and organization of information, so adding as much information to each cell as possible is not a problem.
+Additionally, the information can be divided into several columns at any time if needed, making it easy to adjust the layout to meet the user's needs.

+Maximizing the information in each cell can greatly enhance the overall functionality and user experience of a table.